miklevin/MikeLev.in/_posts/2022-05-28-i-don-t-want-to-blow-up.md

 headline: "Learn Vim: Unlock the Power of a Text Editor with WSL and Vimtutor"
 description: "As a tech enthusiast, I use Linux, Python, Vim and Git as my go-to tools.
 I'm a big fan of Bram Moolenaar's plain old Vim from 1991, as it's more future-proof and resistant to obsolescence.
 Are you looking to learn Vim?
 I'm encouraging you to do so - just type `wsl --install` in a DOS COM to get started.
 Vim is a powerful tool and is much more fundamental than the full web stack."
 keywords: Linux, Python, Vim, Git, Bram Moolenaar, DOS COM, JavaScript, NodeJS, Text Editor, Terminal, Sun
-categories: javascript, python, linux, vim, git, text editor
+categories: vim, javascript, git, python, text editor, linux
 permalink: /blog/i-don-t-want-to-blow-up/
 layout: post
 ---